abozaralizadeh/AzureDevopsAPIM/README.md

-# Azure Devops for APIM
+# Azure DevOps for APIM
-### A set of scripts to use in Azure DevOps for Azure Api Management CI/CD
+### A set of scripts to use in Azure DevOps for Azure API Management CI/CD

-remember to use apim named values to differentiate the endpoints or other variables between the PRE, BS and PROD environments.
+Please remember to use APIM named values to distinguish the endpoints or other variables between the PRE, BS, and PROD environments.

 ![azure devops stages](image.png)